Southern Golden Retriever Society - Promotes training, showing, breeding and other activities pertaining to the Golden Retriever

 Class C.

 a.
-For Championship Class C at Championship Shows, dogs must have won out of Novice, Class A and Class B and have won Open Class C on one occasion and have been placed not lower than third on three occasions, all Open Class C places and wins under different Judges at Kennel Club licensed shows.
+For Championship Class C at Championship Shows, dogs must have won out of Novice, Class A and Class B and have won Open Class C on one occasion and have been placed not lower than third on three further occasions; all Open Class C places and wins must have been won under different Judges at Kennel Club licensed shows.

 b.
-At Open Shows, and in the Open C Classes held at Championship Shows, open to all dogs.
+At Open and premier Shows, and in the Open C Classes held at Championship Shows, open to all dogs.

 c.
 At Limited Shows, open to all dogs except Obedience Certificate winners and dogs which have obtained any award that counts towards the title of Obedience Champion or the equivalent thereof under the rules of any governing body recognised by the Kennel Club.

 1. Heel Work.
-The dog shall be required to walk at heel free, and also be tested at fast and slow pace.
-At some time during this test, at the discretion of the Judge, the dog shall be required, whilst walking at heel at normal pace, to be left at the Stand, Sit and Down position in any order (the order to be the same for each dog) as and when directed by the Judge.
-The handler shall continue forward alone without hesitation, and continue as directed by the Judge until reaching the dog when both shall continue forward together until halted.
+The dog shall be required to walk at heel free, and also be tested at fast and slow pace. “ The dog shall also be required, whilst walking at heel at normal pace, to be left at the Stand, Sit and Down position.
 60 points

-2. Send Away, Drop and Recall as in Class B. 40 points
+2. Send away, drop and recall.
+40 points

 5. Sit 2 minutes, handler out of sight 20 points

 7. Scent discrimination.
-The Judge’s scent on a marked cloth supplied by the Judge.
-There must be a minimum of 6 and up to a maximum of 10 scent cloths, this total must include the Judge’s scent cloth and a decoy or decoys.
-The pattern is at the Judge’s discretion.
+The Judge’s scent and one or more decoys.
+There must be a minimum of 6 and up to a maximum of 10 scent cloths.
 50 points

 8. TOTAL 300 points